 Step 10: Prioritize Safety

 In all these steps, remember to always prioritize your baby's safety during bedtime.
 Keep their sleep space clutter-free and adhere to guidelines for safe sleep.
-If you’re worried about your baby sleeping on stomach, read our resource on the matter.

 Sample Newborn Bedtime Routine Example: Here’s what your newborn night routine should look like…